Corpus Prevalence of Multiple-Choice Question Options: Methodology

-As sources for the passage retrieval, we use the English Wikipedia~\cite{wikipedia} and BEIR, a large information retrieval dataset~\cite{thakur2021beir}.
 Using Wikipedia is a natural choice, as it contains large amounts of highly curated factual information.
-On the other hand, the passages in BEIR cover a much broader scope (e.g., news articles, forum threads \& financial investment articles), albeit with less detail.
-We consider this difference relevant to our study: If large differences in the availability of MCQ options are observed using Wikipedia but not BEIR, it suggests that only individuals with expert domain knowledge might be able to leverage the availability heuristic.
-Wikipedia and BEIR are of similar size, containing 41.5 and 48 million passages respectively.
+On the other side of the spectrum, the passages in BEIR cover a much broader scope (e.g., news articles, forum threads and financial investment articles), albeit with less detail.
+Lastly, using textbooks that are much smaller but domain-specific is a logical choice, as they better represent the knowledge that a student is normally exposed to.
+As detailed in Section~\ref{sec:manually_created_question_sets}, this work focuses on the domains of Biopsychology, Immunopharmacology, and General High-School Science, using relevant textbooks for each.
+Table \ref{tab:corpora_overview} details the corpora used in this work.